kinetic-flow/inf_launch_ext/README.md

 number(press enter for option 0):
 ```

+> **Warning**
+> As noted above, when running in windowed or borderless fullscreen mode, the game will lock to 60FPS.
+This is very unfortunate but the game seems to be doing this intentionally.

 ### 0 : Launcher

 Launches the original Infinitas launcher, which lets you change settings and update the game.
 You should run this once in a while to check for updates, since other options bypass the update check.